The aviation industry has a track record of achieving the impossible

 Today, engineers and researchers are making incremental and frequent improvements that offer large savings overall.
 For instance, the wingtip devices airlines and manufacturers install on new aircraft increase aerodynamic efficiency and reduce fuel usage.

-Technology on new aircraft can either be to improve fuel burn through aerodynamic efficiency (mainly airframe), or to reduce actual combustion use (mainly engine-related).
+Technology on new aircraft can either improve fuel burn through aerodynamic efficiency (mainly airframe), or to reduce actual combustion use (mainly engine-related).
 Combined, these elements create a new aircraft with a reduced environmental impact.